-Students entering Year 12 opt to choose three subjects from an option block with four columns, one subject to be chosen from three of the four columns.
+Students entering Year 12 opt to choose three subjects from an option block with five columns, one subject to be chosen from three of the five columns.
 Please note these option blocks may change over the coming months subject to student demand.

 In Year 13 most students progress with their three courses at A Level and many students also complete the Extended Project Qualification (EPQ).
 However in some cases the programme of study may be personalised to meet the specific needs of the student.

 The school operates from Monday to Friday on a 50 period fortnightly timetable, each period being an hour long.
 Each A level subject is timetabled for 9 hours per fortnight.
 In addition the timetable offers provision for students to choose a sporting activity for up to 2 hours a week, on Tuesday and Wednesday afternoons.
 The activities on offer include rugby, hockey, football and netball, badminton, pilates, circuits, swimming, tennis, cricket, rounders, (activities vary by season).
 Students will also attend a fortnightly tutor session and morning registration.
 The school also has a termly Religion and Philosophy event.

 Our mission statement stresses that we are “preparing Sexey’s students for a life in the ever-changing world of work: ensuring that they leave us with the qualifications, skills and experiences to make certain that they are ready for the next stage in their journey of lifelong learning”.